SmalkiGroove/heroes-expansion/doc/HEROES.md

 Tawny Trainer - Artificier

 • All Rakshasas in hero's army activate their Warm-Up ability at the start of combat.
-• Build or upgrade the Silver Pavillon in the down where the hero is recruited.
+• Build or upgrade the Silver Pavillon in the town where the hero is recruited.
 • Hero has access to the Training skill that gives combat bonuses to Rakshasas.

 Starting Skills